 ‘Citizens are the members of the political community to which they belong.
 They are the people who compose the community, and who, in their associated capacity, have established or submitted themselves to the dominion of a government for the promotion of their general welfare and the protection of their individual as well as their collective rights.’

-The Act of January 29, 1795 sought to “complete” the intent of what lay in the term “natural born citizen” as it was used in what we now call the US Constitution’s Article 2.1.5 clause, and should be cited as Original Intent and “in pari materia.”
+The Naturalization Act of 1795 sought to “complete” the intent of what lay in the term “natural born citizen” as it was used in the US Constitution’s Article 2,.Sec.1. clause, and should be cited as Original Intent and “in pari materia.”

-That in 1795, the naturalization neo-clarification of 1790, instructed us that “natural born citizens of the United States” were:
+The naturalization act of 1790 reveals, in effect, that “natural born citizens of the United States” were:

-In Section 1, any citizen that naturalized to the United States and who was to have any natural born son was required to “forever [be free of] all allegiance and fidelity to any foreign prince, potentate, state, or sovereignty whatever.”
+In Section 1, any citizen that naturalized to the United States (and who could then father a natural born son) was required to “forever [be free of] all allegiance and fidelity to any foreign prince, potentate, state, or sovereignty whatever.”

 Just one year after the above-cited Act of 1795,